EXPLAINER: What charges does Kyle Rittenhouse face?

 Kyle Rittenhouse faces multiple charges for shooting three men, killing two, during a protest against police brutality in Kenosha, Wisconsin, in August 2020

 MADISON, Wis. -- Kyle Rittenhouse shot three men, killing two of them and wounding the third, during a protest against police brutality in Kenosha, Wisconsin, last year.
 Rittenhouse has argued that he fired in self-defense after the men attacked him.
-Here's a look at the charges that prosecutors carried into court, as well as lesser charges that the judge could put before the jury in final instructions.
-Rittenhouse affirmed in court that he agreed with his attorneys where they did not oppose adding charges.
+Here's a look at the charges that prosecutors carried into court, as well as lesser charges that the judge put before the jury in final instructions.

 COUNT 1: FIRST-DEGREE RECKLESS HOMICIDE, USE OF A DANGEROUS WEAPON

-Note: This version has been updated to correct the second reference to an additional charge the jury may consider in the Grosskreutz shooting, to reckless endangerment, not reckless homicide.